NikhilReddyPishati/Hangman/README.md

 - For Every Single Guess if it wrong it gives a hint and displays Hangman Body Parts
 - If Your guess is Right It gives You another Chance
 - And You Need To Guess Next Letter to Complete The Game
+- This Process Continues Until You Guess Last Word Correctly